uditsaxena/uditsaxena.github.com/_posts/2020-05-09-rediscovering-flavor-vanity.md

   - update
 ---

-2014 - Thats the last time I published a blog post.
+The last time I published a blog post was in 2014.
 I think.
 Was it 2013?
-Something after that stopped me from publishing more.
+Something after that stopped me from publishing.
+I moved from wordpress to a new website to another website.
 Now, maybe in a futile effort, I'd like to give it a try again.

 I've been thinking of writing for a while.
 Not journalling - I already do that, albeit not so religiously.
 Not technical writing - I do that for work and research all the time.
 But blogging - putting this big blob of text which ties together a few ideas (my ideas!) loosely - and vomits them out into the world.